 LLCs doing business in Vermont are required to pay a business entity income tax.
 The tax amount is fixed at a flat rate of $250 per annum.
 The LLC must file the business entity tax return by the 15th of the third month following the end of the tax year.
 If you miss the deadline, a penalty is levied at the rate of 5% per month on unpaid tax.
 You may file the return online.
 Or you may download the form and file a duly filled tax return via mail to: The Vermont Department of Taxes 133 State Street Montpelier, VT 05633.

 You can visit the Business Entity Income Tax section of the State’s Department of Taxes website to get more details regarding forms and other instructions.

 If your LLC is engaged in selling certain physical products or specific services, you will be required to pay Sales Tax in Vermont.
 For this purpose, you must register your LLC with the Vermont Department and get a seller’s permit.
 This permit is required to collect sales tax.

 Permits & Licenses

-An LLC operating in Vermont must comply with State and Federal regulations.
-Accordingly, your business will be subject to three licensing jurisdictions: Federal, State and Local.
+Depending on the business area, an LLC in Vermont may be subject to three licensing jurisdictions: Federal, State and Local.

 Some business activities requiring Federal Licenses and Permits are